Welcome to the ongaku charts

 The Ongaku Charts are a weekly, criticism-forward chart system that elevates artistry and sustained musical worth above raw commercial performance.
 Built around the conviction that true art shouldn’t be confined to a single peak moment, the charts are designed to spotlight songs for their craft, context, and longevity rather than their streaming spikes or radio tallies.

-Public and internal ranks: The chart publicly reports the Top 25 songs each week.
-Internally, the chart ranks up to the Top 50.
+Public and Internal Ranks: The chart publicly reports the Top 50 songs each week.
+Internally, the chart ranks up to the Top 100.
 Artists whose tracks ever appear above No. 50 have that song listed on their artist profile in the Ongaku archive.

 Origin: The Ongaku Charts were conceived by Brendan Gieseke, founder of Ongaku Magazine, as a corrective to charts driven purely by commerce.
 The system privileges sustained artistic integrity and critical attention: a song’s worth is treated as a living thing, deserving repeated appraisal and a fair chance to accrue context beyond its initial release window.
 By limiting tenure and emphasizing comparative critical judgment, the Ongaku Charts aim to create a rotating showcase of music that matters—not just now, but in the ongoing conversation of contemporary sound.